labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 .. image:: img/selector_display.PNG

-The display by "species" with "Acinetobacter" filter active group all pre-selected organism by species.
+The display by "species" with "Acinetobacter" filter active will group all pre-selected organism by species.

 .. image:: img/selector_display2.PNG

-The display by "genus" with "Acinetobacter" filter active show all the 32 organisms in one single group.
+The display by "genus" with "Acinetobacter" filter active will show all the 32 organisms in one single group.

 How to select my organisms of interest ?